MicrosoftEdge/static-code-scan/README.md

+# THIS PROJECT IS DEPRECATED

+This project is deprecated and no longer maintained.
+Please check [sonar](https://github.com/sonarwhal/sonar) if you need a similar tool but more flexible and modern.

 # Static Scan

 This tool analyzes the HTML, CSS, and JavaScript of a site or application for common coding issues.
 It warns about practices such as incomplete specification of CSS properties, invalid or incorrect doctypes, and obsolete versions of popular JavaScript libraries.

 It's easiest to use modern.IE by going to the [modern.IE site](https://dev.windows.com/en-us/microsoft-edge/tools/staticscan/) and entering the URL to scan there.
 To customize the scan, or to use the scan to process files behind a firewall, you can clone and build the files from this repo and run the scan locally.